 Not Guilty by Reason of Insanity (NGRI)

-Interns who are interested in working on an NGRI unit will spend 20 hours per week working as a member of a multidisciplinary treatment team.
+Interns who are interested in working on an NGRI unit will spend approximately 15-20 hours per week working as a member of a multidisciplinary treatment team.
 In addition to providing clinical services to all patients on the unit, each intern will have their own caseload of 3-5 patients.
 In this capacity, they have primary responsibility for all treatment services provided to these patients, under the supervision of the unit psychologist.
 This means that interns conduct suicide risk assessments.
-They also conduct violence risk assessments using primarily the History-Clinical-Risk Management-20 (Version 3) (HCR-20) but might include additional measures as needed.
+They also conduct violence risk assessments using primarily the History-Clinical-Risk Management-20 (Version 3) (HCR-20v3) but might include additional measures as needed.
 Interns conduct cognitive screens on patients with evidence of cognitive dysfunction.
-The results of cognitive testing is incorporated into patients’ treatment plans so that appropriate diagnostic steps and interventions can be pursued.
-We primarily use the Montreal Cognitive Assessment (MoCA) but may use other measures as indicated.
+The results of cognitive testing are incorporated into patients' treatment plans so that appropriate diagnostic steps and interventions can be pursued.
+We primarily use the Montreal Cognitive Assessment (MoCA) as a cognitive screener, but may use other measures as indicated.
 Interns are responsible for participating in all quarterly and annual treatment planning conferences, and for updating all Forensic Relapse Prevention Plans.
 When behavioral incidents occur, interns attend the Program Review Committee.
 This is a meeting of all disciplines including senior psychiatrists and psychologists where behavioral incidents (e.g., verbal or physical aggression) are reviewed and plans developed to address these issues.
 On discharge and transition units, interns work closely with our Forensic Services Department.
-Forensic Services conducts the Forensic Quality Review Panel evaluation, to determine if the hospital is in support of release to the community, or if “action items” still need to be addressed before discharge.
+Forensic Services conducts the Forensic Quality Review Panel evaluation, to determine if the hospital is in support of release to the community, or if "action items" still need to be addressed before discharge.
 Interns are also required to write court letters, developing and defending their opinion regarding whether a patient is ready for release or requires continued hospital treatment.
-In the court letter, interns must describe each patient’s current psychiatric symptom status, the patient’s understanding of the “instant offense” and insight into their mental illness, in formulating their opinion.
-Finally, interns are required to write progress notes on each patient on their caseload, detailing progress on goals, effectiveness of interventions and plan for the coming month.
-Interns on NGRI units provide a minimum of 3 hours of groups per week and may see several short-term individual therapy patients in addition to the minimum of 3 long-term clients.
+In the court letter, interns must describe and formulate their opinion based on each patient's current psychiatric symptom status, the patient's understanding of the "instant offense," and insight into their mental illness.
+Finally, interns are required to write progress notes on each patient on their caseload, detailing progress on goals, effectiveness of interventions, and plan for the coming month.
+Interns on NGRI units provide a minimum of three hours of groups per week and may see several short-term individual therapy patients in addition to the minimum of three long-term patients.

 Incompetent to Stand Trial (IST)

-MDO patients have been committed to the Department of State Hospitals (DSH) for continued treatment.
-MDO patients are the smallest of the 3 forensic patient groups.
+OMD patients have been committed to the Department of State Hospitals (DSH) for continued treatment.
+OMD patients are the smallest of the three forensic patient groups.
 They receive treatment on NGRI units.

-Interns can work with MDO patients on several of our NGRI units and will provide the services described above.
+Interns can work with OMD patients on several of our NGRI units and will provide the services described above.

 Specialized Treatment Programs